In a nutshell

 The app itself is great, and easy to use.
 Plus, it’s commission-free too.
 All you pay is a monthly subscription of just £1.
 You can’t get much cheaper than that.

-There’s currently no tax-free Stocks & Shares ISA, and the investment range could be improved, but as a beginner, you don’t need to worry about that – it’s got everything you need.
+There’s currently no tax-free Stocks & Shares ISA (although it's coming soon), and the investment range could be improved, but as a beginner, you don’t need to worry about that – it’s got everything you need.

 If you do want to solely manage your own investments without any help, or either have the experts fully manage everything for you, there’s better options – check out our best investment platforms to find out more.
 But if you’re looking to invest yourself in the right way for the long-term, Wealthyhood could be a great fit for you.